Kay Robertson: A Treasure in the Mineral Collecting

 Our good friend, LA-area collector Carl Acosta joined us for the packing, and to make deli runs for Reuben sandwiches to Famous Deli on Pico, nearby (he is really good at making food runs!).
 I'll admit here, that he took an awfully long time to pack the garnet drawer and probably would have been more efficient if I had not told him he could buy a few...

 Kay's own life story can be found in wonderful prose, here, written up by the Mineralogical Record far better than I could do it justice now in a piece featuring her collecting history.

-I am honored to announce that we have agreed with her family and Rainer Bode, editor of MINERALIEN WELT in Germany, to publish a book in German, her native tongue, on her collection and her life.
+I am honored to announce that we have agreed with her family and Rainer Bode, editor of MINERALIEN WELT in Germany, to publish an extended issue (with dozens of pages dedicated to the Robertson collection) of the magazine in German, her native tongue, on her collection and her life.
 Although many Americans and curators know her collection, few Europeans have seen the specimens and visited her home, and she wants to share it with the larger world of collecting.
-Look for this book to come out at the Munich show or soon after, of 2017.
+Look for this extended edition to come out at the Munich show or soon after, of 2017.
 It is a small and long-deserved tribute to a passionate collector and her legacy, and deserves to be shared.